 |Additional Information (Assessment)

 ||A. A 12,000 word dissertation will be due at a specified date (it will fall near the end of Semester 2) set by the School

 B. Students are required to attend a set number of non-assessed Dissertation Sessions organised by the dissertations convenor.
 The sessions will provide general advice on dissertation questions, structure, research and tips.
 Sessions later in the year will be used by students to present their topics and receive feedback from other students.

 On completion of this course, the student will be able to:

-- Undertake sustained, independent work, drawing on one or more of the disciplinary fields in Geography.
+learn to undertake sustained, independent work, drawing on one or more of the disciplinary fields in Geography;

 |Graduate Attributes and Skills

 © Copyright 2016 The University of Edinburgh - 3 February 2017 4:13 am